“You think we can still get that deal with Roc-A-Fella?”

 “Some say he arrogant, can y’all blame him? / It was straight embarrassing how y’all played him / Last year shoppin’ my demo, I was tryin’ to shine / Every mother***** told me that I couldn’t rhyme / Now I could let these dream killers kill my self-esteem / Or use my arrogance as the steam to power my dreams / I use it as my gas, so they say that I’m gassed / But without it I’d be last, so I ought to laugh”

 This is one of my favorite parts of the song!
 Kanye dropped some serious words of wisdom on us with these lines.
 I’ve always warned people to beware of the dream killers.
-They do exist and most of the time, they think that they’re helping you out as and when they’re really damaging your self-esteem and making you doubt.
+They do exist and most of the time, they think that they’re helping you out when they’re really damaging your self-esteem and making you doubt.
 Stay away from those people.
 It’s easy to feel played and embarrassed when you aren’t getting the support you’d hoped for and you can use those emotions as your fuel to keep going.
 Remember what I said earlier?
 Believing in yourself, even when no one else does, is crucial if you want your dream to come true.

 “I ain’t play the hand I was dealt, I changed my cards / I prayed to the skies and I changed my stars”